carlinchoi/visual-finance/README.md

 - **User Accounts & Authentication**: Create your user account to personalize your stock tracking experience.
 - **News & Insights**: Stay updated with the latest financial news and insights.
-- **User Community**: Engage with a community of investors and share your stock analysis.

 ## Installation